 When people buy a three-row SUV, do they really want an SUV?
 Today’s popular models span a wide spectrum, from the entirely car-like Toyota Highlander to the old-school Toyota 4Runner.
-Today, we’re looking at two new models that aim to land somewhere in the middle: the first-ever Jeep Grand Cherokee L and the redesigned Nissan Pathfinder.
+Today, we’re looking at two new models that aim to land somewhere in the middle: the Jeep Grand Cherokee L and the Nissan Pathfinder.

 The Grand Cherokee L, introduced in 2021, is an extended-length version of the long-popular Jeep Grand Cherokee.
 For the first time, it introduced a third-row seat and extra cargo space — while also being part of the model’s first redesign in a decade.
 The Grand Cherokee has long balanced on-road luxury with off-road capability.
 The latest Pathfinder, redesigned last year, is a front-wheel-drive-based crossover.
 Nissan had dropped any off-road pretense back in 2013, but the latest model is styled to look tougher and more luxurious.
 It also adds further off-road driving modes, while this year brought a heavier-duty Rock Creek Edition.
 For this review, we tested the Pathfinder and Grand Cherokee L so we could compare them across eight categories and then name an overall winner.
 Keep reading to learn which one we chose and which one is better for you.